-The biggest sroey of the election was how the media ignored the biggest story of the election.
+The biggest story of the election was how the media ignored the biggest story of the election.

-Amid all the breathless coverage of a non-existent War on Women, there was little or no coverage of Obama’s war on the economy–how, for instance, part-time work is replacing full-time work; how low-wage jobs are replacing high -wage ones; how for Americans between the ages of 25 and 54 there are fewer jobs today than there were when the recession officially ended in 2009, and few, in fact, than at any time since mid-1997.
+Amid all the breathless coverage of a non-existent War on Women, there was little or no coverage of Obama’s war on the economyhow, for instance, part-time work is replacing full-time work; how low-wage jobs are replacing high-wage ones; how for Americans between the ages of 25 and 54 there are fewer jobs today than there were when the recession officially ended in 2009, and fewer, in fact, than at any time since mid-1997.

-But instead of serious, substantive journalism, the media reported ad nauseam of trifles (Big Bird), Republican baiting hysteria (how everything the Republicans said was allegedly “radical code”), and distortions of Romney’s remarks (such as the 47% comment.)
+But instead of serious, substantive journalism, the media reported ad nauseam on trifles (Big Bird), Republican-baiting hysteria (how everything the Republicans said was allegedly racial code”), and distortions of Romney’s remarks (such as the 47% comment).

-Full of news you didn’t hear about in 2012 David Freddoso’s Spin Masters: How the Media Ignored the Real News and Helped Reelect Barack Obama will be the most provocative and accurate take of just how Barack Obama managed to get reelected amidst the worst economic times since at least the 1970s, and how the media helped him do it.
+Full of the news you didn’t hear about in 2012, David Freddoso’s Spin: How the Media Ignored the Real News and Helped Reelect Barack Obama will be the most provocative and accurate take of just how Barack Obama managed to get reelected amidst the worst economic times since at least the 1970s, and how the media helped him do it.